-We record accounts receivable at the stated amount of the transactions with our customers, and we do not charge interest.
+Accounts receivables are recorded at their estimated net realizable value, and we do not typically charge interest.
 The allowance for credit losses, known as the Current Expected Credit Losses ("CECL") model, is our best estimate of the amount of probable credit losses associated with our accounts receivable.
 We determine the allowance based on current conditions, and reasonable and supportable forecasts.
 Past-due balances are reviewed individually for collectability.
 We charge off account balances against the allowance after we have exhausted all means of collection and we consider the potential for recovery to be remote.
 Our accounts receivable generally have net 30 to net 90-day payment terms, and we usually receive consideration in accordance with the payment terms of the contract.
-As of March 31, 2024 and December 31, 2023, we do not have any allowance for credit losses.
 Unbilled receivables arise when the timing of customers billing differs from the timing of revenue recognition for the obligations performed.

+(in thousands) June 30, 2024 December 31, 2023

+Accounts receivable \$ 16,190 \$ 15,204

+Allowance for credit loss (730)

-(in thousands) March 31, 2024 Dece ember 31, 2023 Accounts receivable \$ 16 5,569 \$ 15,204 Unbilled receivable 26 924 Accounts receivable and unbilled receivable, net \$ 16 5,595 \$ 16,128
+Unbilled receivable 924

+Accounts receivable and unbilled receivable, net \$ 15,460 \$ 16,128